 Here are five common objections to cybersecurity services and how to respond to them.

 1. “My IT team has me covered.”

 When it comes to cybersecurity, ignorance is not bliss.
 What your clients don’t know can and will hurt them.
 As an MSP, the best thing you can do is talk to your clients frequently and be completely transparent.
-It’s been reported that 91% of SMBs would change service providers for the right cybersecurity.
+Recent findings report that 94% of SMBs would change service providers for the right cybersecurity.
 So, constant communication with your client ensures that someone else doesn’t have a game-changing conversation with them before you do.

 Lay out for them exactly what your service does and does not cover.
-Conduct security assessments at a minimum once a year so they can understand their security position.
-And show them how vulnerable they are (for example, watch how easily this hacker breaks into a personal computer).
+Conduct security assessments least once a year so they understand their security position, and show them how vulnerable they are (for example, watch how easily this hacker breaks into a personal computer).

-Don’t forget to educate your client on the measures they need to take on their end to protect their networks.
-The burden doesn’t fall entirely on the MSP.
+Don’t forget to educate your client on the measures they need to take to protect their network(s)—the burden doesn’t fall entirely on the MSP.
 Empower and train your clients to instill some basic cybersecurity measures into their daily culture.
-For instance, remind them over and over how important it is to use strong passwords.
+For instance, frequently remind them how important it is to use strong passwords.
 Show them the sheet below so they can see just how easy it is to break a password.

 2. “I don’t have the budget for security services.”

 Many businesses—especially smaller ones—are understandably very budget-conscious and may presume that they don’t have enough wiggle room to add robust cybersecurity services to their plate.
 The truth is, paying for cybersecurity services is a tiny fraction of the cost it would take to recover from a cyberattack.

 It’s estimated that a cyberattack could cost a small business an average of $2.98 million.
 That’s more than enough to put a small company out of business—and that’s the average cost of just one attack.